austindatamanagement/BikeSharePredictionDemo/workshops/bike-share-prediction/README.md

 ![](images/common/cloud_ready.jpg)

 ### Step 2: Navigate to Lab 100
-- The Lab Guides are best viewed using the Workshop's [GitHub Pages Website URL](https://oracle.github.io/learning-library/workshops/bike-share-prediction).

 - You can see a list of Lab Guides by clicking on the Menu Icon in the upper left corner of the browser window.
 You're now ready to continue with Lab 100.